-A sample configuration is provided in “teams-sample.ofg“(please have a look on OfficeMaster Gate Firmware 5.0 landing page).
+A sample configuration is provided in “teams-sample.ofg“(please have a look at the OfficeMaster Gate Firmware 5.0 landing page).
 This file can be opened using the OfficeMaster Gate Config tool.
 At least four trunk objects must be added.

-- Trunk to SIP provider or local IPBX
+- Trunk to a SIP provider or local IPBX

 - 3 trunks to Microsoft Teams (sip, sip2 and sip3)

-For information about whether Direct Routing is the right solution for your organization, see the Phone System Direct Routing.
-For information about prerequisites and planning your deployment, see the Plan Direct Routing.
+For information about whether direct routing is the right solution for your organization, see Phone System Direct Routing.
+For information about prerequisites and planning your deployment, see Plan Direct Routing.